Bharat Bandh: Sporadic incidents of violence noticed across Bengal

 #WATCH West Bengal: A bus vandalised in Cooch Behar during the Bharat Bandh called by ten trade Unions against 'anti-worker policies of Central Govt' pic.twitter.com/Cc3ksWndL2— ANI (@ANI) January 8, 2020

-Protesters burnt tyres to block roads in various parts of the East Burdwan district, besides staging sit-in on railway tracks, affecting train services in the sector.
+Protesters burnt tyres to block roads in various parts of the East Burdwan district, besides staging a sit-in on railway tracks, affecting train services in the sector.

 Bharat Bandh: Bank services to be hit; what will be open, what is closed